-I've been an owner-operator for six years, and I've learned a few tricks that help me to make more money and keep my truck moving.
+I've been an owner-operator for over eight years, and I've learned a few tricks that help me to make more money and keep my truck moving.
 Here are four proven ways to find a great load:

 1. Post your truck.
 Many loads never get posted, so the only way to get access to these loads is by receiving a call from a broker that has selected your company to work with.
 To get those calls, you need to post your truck.
 I like to post my truck on the load board in the late afternoon, when everyone else has cleared out of the truckstop.